ParkerBarrett959/NonlinearLeastSquares/README.md

 # Nonlinear Least Squares Solver
 A small C++ header-only library and example executables for solving single-input single-output nonlinear least squares problems.
-The library includes support for Gradient Descent, Gauss-Newton and Levenberg-Marquardt solvers and a simple interface for defining and solving your own nonlinear functions.
+The library includes support for Gradient Descent, Gauss-Newton and Levenberg-Marquardt solvers and a simple interface for defining and solving custom nonlinear functions.

 # Dependencies
 * C++ 11 (or greater) <br />